-- Eligible health care expenses include medical, dental and vision expenses, prescription drugs and certain eligible over-the-counter items. - Employees can contribute to an HCFSA without being enrolled in medical, vision or dental coverage. - Pay for expenses with pre-tax money to reduce taxes. - Each employee may deposit up to \$5,000 per calendar year in his or her HCFSA. - Domestic Partners and their dependents do not qualify for reimbursement under the HCFSA. - Following your first payroll deposit, the full amount of your elected HCFSA amount for the entire year is available for your use, regardless of the actual balance in your account. - You have until March 15 to use your prior year's balance and until June 15 to file claims for the previous year's eligible expenses.
+- Pay for expenses with pre-tax money to reduce taxes. - Each employee may deposit up to \$3,000 per calendar year in his or her LPFSA. - Company-recognized Domestic Partners and their dependents do not qualify for reimbursement under the LPFSA. - Following your first payroll deposit, the full amount of your elected LPFSA amount for the entire year is available for your use, regardless of the actual balance in your account. - You have until March 15 to use your prior year's balance and until June 15 to file claims for the previous year's eligible expenses.